ga4gh/vrs/docs/source/terms_and_model.rst

 * `start` and `end` SHOULD be values that are conventional for the species.
 For Humans, bands are denoted by the arm (`p` or `q`) and position (e.g., `22` or `22.3`).
 See example.
-* Prescribing the conversion of ChromosomeLocations to SequenceLocations is out-of-scope for VRS.
+* Prescribing the conversion of ChromosomeLocation instances to SequenceLocation instances is out-of-scope for VRS.
 Recommended data for this operation are available at `NCBI GDP
   <https://ftp.ncbi.nlm.nih.gov/pub/gdp/>`__, `UCSC GRCh37 (hg19)
   <http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/cytoBand.txt.gz>`__,
   `UCSC GRCh38 (hg38)